Nazulka/WD-Buzzwords/README.md

 ___

 ### Media
-* A parallax image for the Home Page is taken from [Unsplash](https://unsplash.com/photos/T6fDN60bMWY)
+* A parallax image for the Home Page is from [Unsplash](https://unsplash.com/photos/T6fDN60bMWY)
 * A new entry submission chart is taken from [Macmillian Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html)
 * Favicon icon made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com